silingguo/MATH261A-project2/README.md

 ## External Resources

-The final report and code were written by author, but the following resources were used for preliminary research:
+The final report and code were written by the author, but the following resources were used for preliminary research:

 -   LLM(ex, ChatGPT Edu) for explaining terminology, grammar checking, and GitHub tutorials.
 -   Online forums (e.g., CSDN, Runoob) – for learning the methods to interpret diagnostic plots, and the methods to generate the plots of interaction.